calnix/stakingPro/Documentation/ContractExplanations.md

 ## 1. Creating a distribution

-- called on stakingPro
+- `setupDistribution` is called on stakingPro
-- has nested call to rewardsVault to communicate necessary values: `totalRequired`, `dstEid`, `tokenAddress` (bytes32)
+- has nested call to rewardsVault to communicate necessary values: `totalRequired`, `dstEid`, `tokenAddress`
 - `totalRequired` is the total amount of tokens required to be deposited
 - `dstEid` is the destination EID, (assuming its a remote token)
 - `tokenAddress` is the address of the token to be deposited